divagarwal1809-cpu/AI-Flashcard/Readme.md

 ## Features

--  AI-generated flashcards from any text
+-  AI-generated flashcards from any text, document, link
 -  Automatic question and answer generation
--  Fast and responsive interface
+-  Responsive interface
--  Mobile-friendly design
--  Clean and modern UI
+-  Add your own Gemini API key
 -  Flip flashcards for active recall
 -  Generate multiple flashcards in one click